-According to university regulations and rules, most students on Academic Warning are allowed to continue enrollment and are required to:
+According to university regulations and rules, most students on academic warning must:

 - Maintain a term GPA of at least 2.0 for every subsequent fall, spring, and summer term of enrollment, until they achieve a cumulative GPA of at least 2.0

 - Meet with their academic advisors during the first four (4) weeks of the fall or spring terms to discuss their plans for academic success

 If you are having academic difficulty, do not wait until you receive an academic warning.
 Contact your personal advisor as soon as possible or visit the CALS advising team in 111 Patterson Hall.